iLoveTux/pyservice/README.rst

 How does it work?
 -----------------

-Basically, you create an application class which inherits from `pyservice.PyService` and override the `started` and `stoped` methods.
-You can also optionally override the `installed` and `uninstalled` methods in order to perform and reverse any preparations which may need to be done when your service is installed or uninstalled.
+Basically, you create define a function and wrap it in the service decorator provided by this library.
+Then, safely wrapped in a 'if __name__ == "__main__":' block, you call "handle_cli()" and pass in your callable.
+That's it.

 If you care about the details:

 On Linux a script is placed in `/etc/init.d/$name` where $name is the name of your service when it is installed.
-When it is being started a pidfile is created in `~/.pyservice_pids` and when it is stopped the pidfile is removed.
+When it is being started a pidfile is created in `/var/run/$name` and when it is stopped the pidfile is removed.

 On Windows, it is installed as a normal windows service and can be controlled